What on Earth is going on here?

 Q: Should I listen along?

 A: You are more than welcome to!
-I would be thrilled and flattered if anyone was willing to listen through each year-end hot 100 list in its entirety to better participate in the comments, but if you prefer having free time, or if any of these massively popular hit songs are unfamiliar to you (as many were to me prior to this project), I will be compiling two Spotify playlist for the project: The Hall of Fame (for the best-list entries) and The Rogue’s Gallery (for the worst-list entries).
+I would be thrilled and flattered if anyone was willing to listen through each year-end hot 100 list in its entirety to better participate in the comments, but if you prefer having free time, or if any of these massively popular hit songs are unfamiliar to you (as many were to me prior to this project), I compile two Spotify playlist for the project: The Hall of Fame (for the best-list entries) and The Rogue’s Gallery (for the worst-list entries).
 I also compile best-of and worst-of playlists for each individual decade, for those of you who’d rather throw on something with a little more cohesion for casual listening.
+All relevant playlists are updated as lists are published.